our history and mission

 Kevin Schmidt is the President of the Board of Directors for Habitat for Humanity of Boone County.
 Kevin has been an active member of the financial industry for 37 years, having performed roles in advisory services, training and senior leadership.
 He holds a Bachelor of Science degree in business administration, cum laude, from Greenville College, and has received additional leadership training at the Wharton School Institute.
 In addition to his work serving clients at Stifel Investment Services and the professional community, Kevin is also on the board of directors of The Villages of Indiana - a statewide organization focused on children’s needs and foster care and the past chairman and current board member of the Indiana Council for Economic Education.
 Kevin is an active member of the Zionsville Presbyterian Church.

-Stacy Snively, the Secretary of the Board of Directors, is a new board member in 2018.
+Stacy Snively is the Secretary of the Board of Directors.
 Stacy grew up in Wabash, Indiana and graduated from Purdue University with a degree in Industrial Management and Manufacturing.
 After college, she started her career at Eli Lilly & Company, in Finance and Pharmaceutical Sales.
 After meeting her now husband, Scott, Stacy moved to Chicago and worked as a National Development Manager for Paul Hemmer Companies, a commercial construction and real estate company.
 Stacy took some time off to raise her young family while also working for Habitat for Humanity of Boone County along side then Executive Director, Steve Furste.
 Stacy worked with Steve from 2010 to 2015.
 She is now a full time real estate broker at Century 21 Scheetz and joined the Habitat for Humanity Boone County Board in January 2018.

 Brian Douglas became a Hoosier after graduating from Butler University in 1980.
 He has been a staff anesthesiologist at St. Vincent Hospital since 1988.
 Brian did his first Habitat blitz build in Americus Georgia in 2000, the resultant ZPC house was blessed by Jimmy and Rosalyn Carter.
 He recently joined Habitat Board, currently serves on The House That Beer Built team.
 He has a special interest in installation of hurricane clips, his clips were tested in a recent tornado in Lebanon, and passed.
 He and his wife Leigh Ann have three children, currently living in Michigan, Oregon and Texas.
 Brian hopes to engage in other Habitat missions as retirement arrives.